Neighborhood Playhouse School of the Theater logo

 Key Highlights

-• One of only three major professional training schools for performing arts in the U.S. at its inception.
+• Re-opened in 1928 as one of the earliest major professional training schools for performing arts in the U.S.

-• Honored by the New York City Council with a proclamation for its 90th anniversary.
+• Honored by the New York City Council for its 90th anniversary, celebrating a rich legacy.

 Timeline